 Constructing a Capital

 Much of the infrastructure in Burma — a nation perennially on the UN’s list of the worst human rights abusers — was constructed with forced labour.
-While it’s difficult to tell for certain whether much or any of Naypyidaw was built by slaves and drones — locals have their suspicions but can’t substantiate them — we observed that most worker gangs had a uniformed officer supervising them very closely.
+While it’s difficult to tell for certain whether much or any of Naypyidaw was built by slaves — locals have their suspicions but can’t substantiate them — we observed that most worker gangs had a uniformed officer supervising them very closely.

 Walking through the entrance to even the most finished-looking mall reveals another layer of construction.